hmrc/income-tax-tailor-returns-frontend/README.md

 - Installed [MongoDB](https://docs.mongodb.com/manual/installation/)
 - Installed/configured [service manager](https://github.com/hmrc/service-manager).

+The service manager profile for this service is: (complete journey)

+    sm2 --start INCOME_TAX_TAILOR_RETURNS_FRONTEND
+Run the following command to start the remaining services locally:

+    sudo mongod (If not already running)
+    sm2 --start INCOME_TAX_SUBMISSION_ALL -r

-The service manager profile for this service is:
+The tailoring private beta service manager profile for this service is: (reduced journey)

     sm2 --start INCOME_TAX_TAILOR_RETURNS_FRONTEND_PRIVATE_BETA

 Run the following command to start the remaining services locally:

     sudo mongod (If not already running)